CHERIoT-Platform/cheriot-rtos/exercises/01.compartmentalisation/README.md

 The attacker can:

  - Read the stack capability, global capability, and program counter capability into any of eight (virtual) register slots.
- - Read the permissions, bounds, address, and length of a capability.
+ - Read the permissions, bounds, address, and length of a capability in a register.
- - Read capabilities from memory via any of its eight capabilities.
+ - Read capabilities from memory via any of its eight capabilities registers into a register.
- - Read 32-bit words from memory via any of its eight capabilities.
+ - Read 32-bit words from memory via any of its eight capabilities registers into a register.
- - Set the address of a capability in its set.
+ - Set the address of a capability in any of the registers.
- - Write capabilities from its set of eight via any of that set.
+ - Write a capability from a register into memory via a capability in any of the registers.
  - Run arbitrary JavaScript to perform any of the above actions, intermixed with other computation.

 This is the equivalent of the one of the most powerful weird machines that it is possible to create on a CHERI system from code reuse attacks.